Container Gardening: 5 MORE pot grown veg to grow at home

-If you liked the last blog 5 Veg that you can grow in a Pot or Planter then here is the second installment.
+If you liked the last blog 5 Veg that you can grow in a Pot or Planter then here is the second installment of pot grown veg.
 More suggestions for veg you can grow at home even if you don't have a garden.

 Spring Onions can be used in salads, sandwiches or stir fries so they are a useful crop to grow.
 They don't have massively long roots so can be grown in a shallow or medium planter like the Oxford Planter.
 You can double up with a different crop.
 For example, if you read last weeks blog (link above) then your spring onions could share a planter with your Cut and Come Again Leaves.
 Whatever pot you choose, just fill with compost to within about 1" (3 cm) of the top.
 Then lightly scatter the seed over the surface and cover with 0.5" (1.5cm) of compost.
 Water gently to keep the soil moist and you'll soon see the plants emerge.
 If plants look crowded then thin out a little and use the thininngs in salads or sandwiches.